 You need to show us that moving your property line will still maintain lots which conform to our land use rules in the Seattle Municipal Code (SMC) and our building codes.

 Minimum lot size.
-Your single-family lot must be at least 5,000, 7,200, or 9,600 square feet depending on which single-family zone your house is in.
+The minimum lot size depends on which single-family zone your house is in.

 Parking and access.
 Your single-family lot must meet our rules for parking and car access to your property.
 Usually, we require you to maintain the property’s parking spaces and access to them.
 At a minimum, we require one parking space per lot.